youneedgreg/2day/README.md

 ---

-Made with ❤️ for productivity enthusiasts\
+Made with ❤️ for productivity enthusiastss

 ## implement
-google calender
 reminder cards
 habit tracker calender
 todos, reminders tabs for all, upcomming and today